metaapi/metaapi-copyfactory-javascript-sdk/readme.md

 const copyfactory = new CopyFactory(token);

 // retrieve MetaApi MetaTrader accounts with CopyFactory as application field value
-// master account must have PROVIDER value in copyFactoryRoles const masterMetaapiAccount = await api.metatraderAccountApi.getAccount('masterMetaapiAccountId');
+// provider account must have PROVIDER value in copyFactoryRoles const providerMetaapiAccount = await api.metatraderAccountApi.getAccount('providerMetaapiAccountId');
-if(!masterMetaapiAccount.copyFactoryRoles || !masterMetaapiAccount.copyFactoryRoles.includes('PROVIDER')) {
+if(!providerMetaapiAccount.copyFactoryRoles || !providerMetaapiAccount.copyFactoryRoles.includes('PROVIDER')) {
   throw new Error('Please specify PROVIDER copyFactoryRoles value in your MetaApi account in ' +
     'order to use it in CopyFactory API');
 }
-// slave account must have SUBSCRIBER value in copyFactoryRoles const slaveMetaapiAccount = await api.metatraderAccountApi.getAccount('slaveMetaapiAccountId');
+// subscriber account must have SUBSCRIBER value in copyFactoryRoles const subscriberMetaapiAccount = await api.metatraderAccountApi.getAccount('subscriberMetaapiAccountId');
-if(!slaveMetaapiAccount.copyFactoryRoles || !slaveMetaapiAccount.copyFactoryRoles.includes('SUBSCRIBER')) {
+if(!subscriberMetaapiAccount.copyFactoryRoles || !subscriberMetaapiAccount.copyFactoryRoles.includes('SUBSCRIBER')) {
   throw new Error('Please specify SUBSCRIBER copyFactoryRoles value in your MetaApi account in ' +
     'order to use it in CopyFactory API');
 }